Python Lesson 7: Pandas

 print(series_hind[0]) print(series_hind[1,"z"])

-And you can also slice through the indexes making use of the loc
+And you can also slice through the indexes making use of the loc function and

-function or the Numpy syntax.
+the slice function or the Numpy syntax.

 print(series_hind.loc[slice(1,3)]) print(series_hind.loc[1:3]) print(series_hind.loc[:,"z"])